-- Delays in receiving approval from the FDA and foreign regulatory authorities to initiate our planned clinical trials: - Delays or difficulties in enrolling and monitoring patients in our clinical trials: - Delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff: - Delays in trial drug shipments due to COVID-19 vaccine shipments tying up available pharmaceutical product shipping lanes and increasing their cost: - Diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - Risk that participants enrolled in our clinical trials will acquire COVID-19 while the clinical trial is ongoing, which could impact the results of the clinical trial, including by increasing the number of observed adverse events; - Interruption of key clinical trial activities, such as clinical trial site data monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others or interruption of clinical trial subject visits and study procedures, which may impact the integrity of subject data and clinical study endpoints: - Interruption or delays in the operations of the FDA and foreign regulatory agencies, which may impact approval timelines: - Interruption of, or delays in receiving, supplies of our product candidates from our contract manufacturing organizations due to staffing or supply shortages, production slowdowns, global shipping delays or stoppages and disruptions in delivery systems; - Limitation on employee resources that would otherwise be focused on the conduct of our preclinical studies and clinical trials, including because of sickness of our employees or their families or the desire of employees to avoid contact with large groups of people. - Refusal of the FDA to accept data from clinical trials in affected geographies; - Impacts from prolonged remote work arrangements, such as increased cybersecurity risks.
+- Delays in receiving approval from the FDA and foreign regulatory authorities to initiate our planned clinical trials; - Delays or difficulties in enrolling and monitoring patients in our clinical trials; - Delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - Delays in trial drug shipments due to COVID-19 vaccine shipments tying up available pharmaceutical product shipping lanes and increasing their cost;

+- Diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - Risk that participants enrolled in our clinical trials will acquire COVID-19 while the clinical trial is ongoing, which could impact the results of the clinical trial, including by increasing the number of observed adverse events; - Interruption of key clinical trial activities, such as clinical trial site data monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others or interruption of clinical trial subject visits and study procedures, which may impact the integrity of subject data and clinical study endpoints; - Interruption or delays in the operations of the FDA and foreign regulatory agencies, which may impact approval timelines; - Interruption of, or delays in receiving, supplies of our product candidates from our contract manufacturing organizations due to staffing or supply shortages, production slowdowns, global shipping delays or stoppages and disruptions in delivery systems; - Limitation on employee resources that would otherwise be focused on the conduct of our preclinical studies and clinical trials, including because of sickness of our employees or their families or the desire of employees to avoid contact with large groups of people. - Refusal of the FDA to accept data from clinical trials in affected geographies; and - Impacts from prolonged remote work arrangements, such as increased cybersecurity risks.

-The extent to which the outbreak further impacts our business, including our preclinical studies and clinical trials, results of operations and financial condition will depend on future developments which are highly uncertain and cannot be predicted with confidence.
-Such factors include but are not limited to the global availability and acceptability of the vaccination roll-out, the potential and duration of another major outbreak, continued travel restrictions, local states of emergency requiring quarantines and shelter-in-place orders, adherence to social distancing and mask-wearing recommendations in the U.S. and other countries and the availability of effective global therapeutics to treat COVID-19.
+The extent to which the long-term effects of COVID-19 further impacts our business, including our preclinical studies and clinical trials, results of operations and financial condition will depend on future developments which remain highly uncertain and cannot be predicted with confidence.
+Such factors include but are not limited to the global availability and acceptability of available vaccinations, the continued efficacy of available vaccines and treatments, the potential and duration of another major outbreak and the impacts of new variations of the virus, continued or reimplemented travel restrictions, local states of emergency requiring quarantines and shelter-in-place orders, adherence to social distancing and mask-wearing recommendations in the U.S. and other countries and the availability of effective global therapeutics to treat COVID-19.